Suriyakrishnansuriya/Cars_Model-Price_Prediction/README.md

 4. Apply different machine learning techniques.
 5. Tune the parameters of models as required.
 6. Build a model named as a ‘final_model’
-7. Report the following metrics using ‘final_model’ on the test data:
+7. Report the following metrics using ‘final_model’ on the test data *Accuracy*
-    *Accuracy*
    *F1-score*
    *Display the confusion matrix*
-8. And reported the importance of different features.
+9. And reported the importance of different features.

 # 2.Cars Price Prediction
 This is a Regression problem in this case need to predict the Cars Price depends on Cars features